 - Applies to: Windows 10, version 1809 and later (remote reset)

-Windows Autopilot Reset removes personal files, apps, and settings and reapplies a device’s original settings, maintaining its identity connection to Azure AD and its management connection to Intune so that the device is once again ready for use.
 Windows Autopilot Reset takes the device back to a business-ready state, allowing the next user to sign in and get productive quickly and simply.
+Specifically, Windows Autopilot Reset:

-The Windows Autopilot Reset process automatically retains information from the existing device:
+The Windows Autopilot Reset process automatically keeps information from the existing device:

-- Set the region, language, and keyboard to the originally-configured values.
+- Set the region, language, and keyboard to the original values.

 - Wi-Fi connection details.